moreonion/formprefill/README.md

 $('form').data('formPrefill').readAll();

 // Write values to the stores for each field in the form:
+// Use this with caution: Depending on your exclusions this will also include unchanged default values
+// and hidden-fields used internally by your backend (ie. form tokens).
 $('form').data('formPrefill').writeAll();

 // Clear values from the stores for each field in the form and reset their values to what they were when the plugin was initialized: